jwa-lab/platform-docs/docs/tutorial/create-an-item.md

     },
     "total_quantity": 1,
     "available_quantity": 1,
-    # The item id is the numeric id that was returns when the item was first created. it looks like 1, 2, 1000, 1337..
+    # The item id is the numeric id that was returned when the item was first created. it looks like 1, 2, 1000, 1337..
     "item_id": <item id>
 }'
 ```